Music Career Finder

 You guessed it: Warner also will not accept your unsolicited demos!
 They recommend finding an industry professional to give the label a nod regarding your tunes.

 Ready to submit your music to a label?
-Find out how to get noticed by labels and learn how to tell which labels are accepting demos.
+Find out how to tell which labels are accepting demos.
 And don’t forget to check out main mistakes when contacting record labels.

 Or, if you’re looking for a label internship, check out this blog.